jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 2. ~~review v-model stuff for this~~
 3. ~~will need a function probably in user.ts to append to a user's workout property~~
 4. restructure it to allow it to be reused for the edit workout component
+5. add a way for a unique id to be generated for each post corresponding to the previous post's

 ### delete workout